 Putting content online

-If you do allow your child to put video content or photos online there’s a few things you should be aware of…
+If you do allow your child to put video content or photos online there are a few things you should be aware of…

 - Don’t allow kids to mention personal details like their name, hometown or school.